 Winner by 17%

-Acquia rates % higher than OpenText on Team Culture Ratings vs OpenText Ratings based on looking at 927 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you look forward to interacting with your coworkers?" and "What are some of the best things about your team?".
+Acquia rates % higher than OpenText on Team Culture Ratings vs OpenText Ratings based on looking at 930 ratings from employees of the two companies.
+Ratings come from the answers to questions like "How would you rate the quality of your coworkers?" and "Do you look forward to interacting with your coworkers?".

 Environment Culture Ratings vs OpenText